 Time-sequenced questions and transcript of the interview below.

-- 00M08 Dr. Mugge, you work as an associate professor at the department of product innovation management of the faculty industrial design engineering here at the technical University in Delft.
+- 00M08 Dr. Mugge, you work as a professor at the department of product innovation management of the faculty industrial design engineering here at the technical University in Delft.
 Can you give a brief introduction of yourself?

 - 00M57 Having done fundamental research in this field of attachment as you just mentioned, what findings surprised you and which ones in fact did not?